What do I need to do/have/provide to have a pig roasted on-site?

 Now we relax a little as the pig cooks and we may be seen preparing other food as needed.

-We open the pig roaster every ½ hour or so to rotate the pig from one side to the other.
+We open the pig roaster every hour or so to check on the pig and tend the fire.
 At this time you or your guests are welcome to look at the pig and take pictures ask questions make jokes (remember we have heard them all).

-We like to stick to the ½ hour opening the best we can to insure a good cooking.
+We like to stick to the every hour opening to insure a good cooking.